mikekeith52/python_mk/lottery/README.md

 # Winning the Lottery with Python

-This was completed when I was learning Python and demonstrates understanding of scripting and base Python object handling.
+This was completed when I was first learning Python.

 This is my attempt to guess winning numbers for the lottery.
 This particular lottery is played in Brazil ("Lotomania") and has simple rules:
   1. Each player picks 50 integers between 00 and 99